nixworks/public/news/2014/11/14/index.md

 ##### Islamic State of Iraq and Syria
 ### [Iraqi forces expel ISIS from the refinery town of Baiji in northern Iraq. ](/news/2014/11/14/iraqi-forces-expel-isis-from-the-refinery-town-of-baiji-in-northern-iraq.md)
-_Context: Iraq, refinery, Islamic State of Iraq and Syria, Iraqi forces, Baiji_
+_Context: Islamic State of Iraq and Syria, Iraq, Iraqi forces, Baiji, refinery_

 ##### Russia
 ### [Russia plans an "alternative Wikipedia". ](/news/2014/11/14/russia-plans-an-alternative-wikipedia.md)